-Easy Honey Garlic Salmon.
-Pan fried and served with a sweet and sticky honey lemon glaze.
-Only 5 ingredients and ready in less than 20 minutes!
-This salmon is perfect for busy weeknight dinners!
+Easy Honey Garlic Salmon is healthy and so delicious!
+Pan-fried and served with a sweet and sticky honey lemon glaze, this recipe requires only 5 ingredients and is ready in less than 20 minutes!
+It’s perfect for busy weeknight dinners!

 I’ve got the perfect dinner idea for a busy weeknight: Honey Garlic Salmon.
-It’s super easy, only takes 20 minutes and requires only 5 ingredients which you probably already have in your pantry.
-Our family loves salmon and have it at least once a week.
-Salmon is a nutrient power house rich in omega 3’s, potassium, B vitamins and is a good source of protein.
+It’s super easy, only takes 20 minutes, and requires only 5 ingredients which you probably already have in your pantry.
+Our family loves salmon and has it at least once a week.
+Salmon is a nutrient powerhouse rich in omega 3’s, potassium, and B vitamins and is a good source of protein.

 Now about the glaze.
 It is amazing!
-I mix honey and lemon juice together and add it to the pan with the salmon and garlic.
-It is sweet, sticky and tart.
+I mix honey and lemon juice together and add them to the pan with the salmon and garlic.
+It is sweet, sticky, and tart.
 Everything you want a sauce to be.

 How to make Honey Garlic Salmon